Sayantan-Maity-hub/gnuradio-gsoc-blog/_posts/2026-08-24-GSOC_FINAL_REPORT.md

 ## Acknowledgements

+Before starting this project, I only had a basic understanding of Python.
+I would like to sincerely thank my mentors, Marcus Müller and Cyrille Morin, for their continuous guidance and support throughout the project.
+With their help, I learned and worked with GNU Radio, CortexLab, Flask, Paramiko, Docker, and Docker image building, and gained a much deeper understanding of hardware-in-the-loop testing and CI.

-Thank you to my mentors, Marcus Müller and Cyrille Morin, the CortexLab operators, and the GNU Radio community for their guidance, support, and infrastructure.
+I am also grateful to the CortexLab operators for providing the infrastructure and support needed to run the hardware experiments, and to the GNU Radio community for their guidance, feedback, and valuable resources throughout the project.